nauticalist/spring-boot-r2dbc-product-service/README.md

 - Event publishing and serwing events with WebSocket

 This is my own implementation.
-If you have any questions or recommendations, feel free to contact me @linkedin
+If you have any questions or recommendations, feel free to contact me.